-So, blockchain application stacks would have the same structure as dApps.
+So, blockchain application stacks would have the same structure as the dApps.

-The virtualization means to create a virtual resource such as desktop, server, OS, network, storage, etc. Virtualization is the backbone of the web 3 tier architecture.
-It will transform traditional computing and manage workloads more scalable than before.
+Virtualization means creating a virtual resource such as desktop, server, OS, network, storage, etc. It will transform traditional computing and manage workloads more scalable than before.

 It has been around for decades now and is finally showing its full potential with the new web 3.0 blockchain structure.
 Now you can apply it to almost all the layers of the IT structure.